 Note: If your issue does not originate in the state of New York, please consult the ACLU's affiliate directory.

 Because the NYCLU is a private and non-profit organization with limited resources, we can only accept a small percentage of the very large number of matters brought to our attention.
-Please note that our provision of information regarding legal intake does not mean that we will be able to assist you in your particular situation or represent you.
-To find out how to request legal assistance from the NYCLU, please consult the map below to locate the area where your issue originates and the corresponding NYCLU Chapters.
+Please note our provision of information regarding how to make requests for legal assistance does not mean that we will be able to assist you in your particular situation or represent you.

 Issues that the NYCLU Addresses – How Do We Choose Cases?